County of Santa Barbara

 Contractor with Community Solutions Inc. (CSI), to provide Reasoning & Rehabilitation, a

-anger management program; Courage 2 Change (C2C), a cognitive behavioral Motivational
+intervention and anger management program; Courage 2 Change (C2C), a cognitive

 c) Approve and authorize the Chair to execute the Agreement for Services of Independent

-(SCRAM) that includes equipment, installation, and removal of equipment, monitoring, training, and
+Monitoring (SCRAM) that includes equipment, installation, and removal of equipment,

 d) Approve and authorize the Chair to execute the Agreement for Services of Independent